redhat-openstack/website/source/uncategorized/workarounds-2014-01.html.md

 An alternative packstack workaround for this issue is to change /usr/lib/python2.7/site-packages/packstack/puppet/modules/mysql/manifests/params.pp to include "$service_name = 'mariadb'" in the Fedora >= 19 section

+If you do this and get a message that mariadb-galera-server conflicts with mariadb-server remove mariadb-server and install mariadb-galera-server instead.

+      yum remove -y mariadb-server
+      yum install -y mariadb-galera-server

 ### Failed to start mongodb

 *   **Bug:** [1028690](https://bugzilla.redhat.com/show_bug.cgi?id=1028690)